algosup/2023-2024-project-4-sportshield-team-6/management/weekly_report/weekly-report4.md

 Our software engineer is still absent and the program can't progress as intended.

 Everything is progressing correctly other than the program, on which we will have a lot delay.
+We didn't had time to think about this problem but on the next week, the team will be informed of a new plan.

 ## Project Organization